Microchip-Vectorblox/icicle-kit-vb-reference-design/README.md

 # PolarFire SoC Icicle Kit Reference Design Generation Tcl Scripts for Vectorblox - Libero v12.6

+> **WARNING** This project is in alpha and is subject to sudden and dramatic changes

 This design is based on the [icicle-kit-reference-design](https://github.com/polarfire-soc/icicle-kit-reference-design).
 Most of the usage is the same, and that repository should referenced for documentation regarding most of the system.

 The differences is the addition of the Vectorblox_ss subsystem.